rydelmdfk/online-voting-system/README.md

-# online-voting-system
+# Online Voting System

-A secure online voting system for elections with user authentication and vote tracking.
+A secure and anonymous online voting system that allows users to vote on different election topics.

+## Features
+- Voter Registration & Authentication
+- Voting for Multiple Elections
+- Real-time Vote Counting
+- Secure Vote Authentication

+## Technologies Used
+- Django
+- PostgreSQL
+- JWT for Authentication